Quartz: Varieties (according to microstructure)

 Although many of the varietal names historically arose from the color of the mineral, current scientific naming schemes refer primarily to the microstructure of the mineral.
 Color is a secondary identifier for the cryptocrystalline minerals, although it is a primary identifier for the macrocrystalline varieties.

+The most important microstructure difference between types of quartz is that of macrocrystalline quartz (individual crystals visible to the unaided eye) and the microcrystalline or cryptocrystalline varieties (aggregates of crystals visible only under high magnification).
+The cryptocrystalline varieties are either translucent or mostly opaque, while the macrocrystalline varieties tend to be more transparent.
+Chalcedony is a cryptocrystalline form of silica consisting of fine intergrowths of both quartz, and its monoclinic polymorph moganite.
+Agate is a variety of chalcedony that is fibrous and distinctly banded with either concentric or horizontal bands.
+While most agates are translucent, onyx is a variety of agate that is more opaque, featuring monochromatic bands that are typically black and white.
+Carnelian or sard is a red-orange, translucent variety of chalcedony.
+Jasper is an opaque chert or impure chalcedony.

 Varieties (according to color)

-Pure quartz, traditionally called rock crystal or clear quartz, is colorless and transparent or translucent, and has often been used for hardstone carvings, such as the Lothair Crystal.
+Pure quartz, traditionally called rock crystal or clear quartz, is colorless and transparent or translucent and has often been used for hardstone carvings, such as the Lothair Crystal.
 Common colored varieties include citrine, rose quartz, amethyst, smoky quartz, milky quartz, and others.
 These color differentiations arise from the presence of impurities which change the molecular orbitals, causing some electronic transitions to take place in the visible spectrum causing colors.

-The most important distinction between types of quartz is that of macrocrystalline (individual crystals visible to the unaided eye) and the microcrystalline or cryptocrystalline varieties (aggregates of crystals visible only under high magnification).
-The cryptocrystalline varieties are either translucent or mostly opaque, while the transparent varieties tend to be macrocrystalline.
-Chalcedony is a cryptocrystalline form of silica consisting of fine intergrowths of both quartz, and its monoclinic polymorph moganite.
-Other opaque gemstone varieties of quartz, or mixed rocks including quartz, often including contrasting bands or patterns of color, are agate, carnelian or sard, onyx, heliotrope, and jasper.

 Amethyst

 Amethyst is a form of quartz that ranges from a bright vivid violet to a dark or dull lavender shade.
 The world's largest deposits of amethysts can be found in Brazil, Mexico, Uruguay, Russia, France, Namibia, and Morocco.
-Sometimes amethyst and citrine are found growing in the same crystal.
-It is then referred to as ametrine.
 Amethyst derives its color from traces of iron in its structure.

+Ametrine

+Ametrine, as its name suggests, is commonly believed to be a combination of citrine and amethyst in the same crystal; however, this may not be technically correct.
+Like amethyst, the yellow quartz component of ametrine is colored by iron oxide inclusions.
+Some, but not all, sources define citrine solely as quartz with its color originating from aluminum-based color centers.
+Other sources do not make this distinction.
+In the former case, the yellow quartz in ametrine is not considered true citrine.
+Regardless, most ametrine on the market is in fact partially heat- or radiation-treated amethyst.